Vehicle Search with a Warrant in CaliforniaOver 20 Years Fighting Injustice

 Often, a client will ask us how police searched their car without a warrant.
 Time and time again, that is the case.
 Whenever you drive, whatever you have in that car, you can be subject to a search without a warrant.
 In the state of California, there are certain exceptions to the search warrant requirement.
 There are also a number of those exceptions that apply to your car.

-We often think they are unable to search a vehicle without a warrant, but because of the nature of the car, the mobility and the ease of nature of the items in the car to be destroyed or moved, the Supreme Court of both the state of California and the United States have come up with a number of exceptions.
+We often think they are unable to search a vehicle without a warrant, but because of the nature of the car, the mobility, and the ease of nature of the items in the car to be destroyed or moved, the Supreme Court of both the state of California and the United States have come up with a number of exceptions.

 Allowing the Right to Search Your Vehicle

 One of the most common ways that an innocent person's car gets searched is that they reluctantly gave permission for the officer to search the car.
 Officers will ask them, "Can I search your car?"
 Far too often, people say that they let the officer search the car.
-Once consent is granted, the officer can search every compartment and bag to look for evidence for contraband and crime.
+Once consent is granted, the officer can search every compartment and bag to look for evidence of contraband and crime.

 Can Police Search Your Car If You Have a Suspended License?